ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 #### I/O optimization

-Finally, it is also possible to significantly optimise performances by adopting good practices to distribute the I/Os as widely as possible in the object storage cluster, taking advantage of the sharding mechanism.
+It is also possible to significantly optimise performances by adopting good practices to distribute the I/Os as widely as possible in the object storage cluster, taking advantage of the sharding mechanism.

 **What is sharding**